 - any College District employee or Resident Assistant (RA). - any District Police Officer. - any College District counselor or nurse (or any staff).

-You may also report violations to the: Title IX Hotline at 979-830-4700 or
+You may also report violations to the: Title IX Hotline at 979-830-4700 or to the Title IX Coordinator/Specialist.

 Title IX email at titleix@blinn.edu